ankurkumarz/technical-experiments/DevOps/ArgoCD.md

 # Argo CD

-[Argo CD](https://github.com/argoproj/argo-cd)is a declarative, GitOps continuous delivery tool for Kubernetes.
+[Argo CD](https://github.com/argoproj/argo-cd) is a declarative, GitOps continuous delivery tool for Kubernetes.
+It is part of [Argo project](https://argoproj.github.io/), which has 30+ repositories and has projects as *Argo Workflow, Argo Rollouts, and Argo Events*.

 ### Key objectives
 - Application definitions, configurations, and environments should be declarative and version controlled.
 - Application deployment and lifecycle management should be automated, auditable, and easy to understand.